Recently Visited Pages

 Programs (VA, Tuition Assistance, MyCAA)

-This act provides that institutions of higher education that receive any state funds shall limit the tuition charged to combat veterans to $50 per credit hour, as eligibility is determined, for any program leading to an undergraduate certificate or an associate or baccalaureate degree.
+This law provides that institutions of higher education that receive any state funds shall limit the tuition charged to combat veterans to $50 per credit hour, as eligibility is determined, for any program leading to an undergraduate certificate or an associate or baccalaureate degree.
 A combat veteran is any person who served in armed combat after Sept.
 11, 2001, who was a Missouri resident when first entering the military, and who was discharged from military service under honorable conditions.
+More information on the Act can be found on the MDHE website.

 More information about our services can be found on our website under Disability Support Services.